 In his first season as interim head coach in 2017, Greiner brought the Eagles to heights the program hasnt seen in nearly 30 years, reaching the NCAA Elite Eight for the just the second time in program history and first time since 1988.
 The Eagles finished the season with a 15-5-2 overall record, the second highest win total in a single season.
 Greiner saw four players earn All-UAA honors and three named to the CoSIDA Academic All-District team.
+In his two-year stretch at the helm, Greiner holds an overall mark of 24-12-4.

 During his four seasons with the team as an assistant, Greiner helped lead the Eagles to a 43-20-7 overall record and an NCAA Tournament berth in 2014.
 Under Greiner, Emory finished second in the University Athletic Association in 2013, third in 2014 and fourth in 2015 and 2016.